Space-Exploration-UAVTeam/VTOL_MSN_TakeOff_Landing_ROS2/README.md

 ```
 /airsim_node/[DroneName]/bottom_cam/Scene
 ```
-Airsim dose not have a UWB sensor or a derict yaw topic, so we obtain these two from Airsim topic
+Airsim dose not have a UWB sensor or a direct yaw topic, so we obtain these two from Airsim topic
 ```
 /airsim_node/[DroneName]/odom_local_ned
 ```